Videxport

-Several Mexican media outlets have reported alleged ties to political and financial influence networks.
-While no definitive public evidence links him directly to organized crime, his name has appeared in high-profile legal disputes.

-Additionally, Videxport has been accused by local suppliers of engaging in abusive commercial practices, allegedly driving many smaller agricultural providers and subcontractors into bankruptcy through non-payment or exploitative contracts.

-Gilberto Salazar-Escoboza, CEO of Empacadora Fruitcola Santa Inés, La Costa Distribuciones Comerciales, and Videxport, is a prominent figure in the agricultural export sector in Hermosillo, Sonora, Mexico.

 Products

 The company specializes in growing, packaging, and shipping table grapes, watermelons, pecans, and bell peppers.
 The majority of the production, apart from distributing their products locally, is distributed to markets in the United States, Canada, England, and Asia.

 Food safety

 After the Food and Drug Administration and Mexico's Federal Commission for the Protection from Sanitary Risks (COFEPRIS) and its National Service for Agro-Alimentary Public Health, Safety and Quality (SENASICA) signed a statement of intent that formed a partnership among the three organizations in July 2014, agricultural business owners made it their commitment to not only meet, but to exceed the more stringent food safety standards.

 Government agencies in both Mexico and the U.S. now issue GAPs, or guidelines to good agricultural practices, for the production and distribution of specific crops and agricultural products.
 Videxport and Empacadora Frutícola Santa Inés, the packaging arm of the company, work proactively to maintain food safety and integrity.